Weaving Your Way Through Mexico

 Nearly unspoiled and far off the typical tourist path, Oaxaca offers a wonderland of adventure travel, from mountain biking its Pacific coastline or backpacking across its interior mountains to villages rich in local arts and crafts, where nothing more than a dirt road connects the villagers to the modern world outside.

 Most notable among these outer villages is Teotitlan de Valle, home to the famous Zapotec weavers, where the tradition of weaving pre-dates European influence in the Americas.
 The Aztecs exacted a tribute of weavings from the Zapotec during their reign of Mesoamerican authority.
-It may well have been the Zapotecs that shared their rich craftsmanship with the Navajo of Southwestern America.
+It may well have been the Zapotecs that shared their rich craftsmanship with the Navajo of Southwestern America in the least influencing these distant cousins with their many designs.
+The weavers today continue the age-old traditions of their ancestors.

 Whether your adventure includes time to relax on the Pacific beaches of southern Oaxaca (a little-discovered area rich in getaway amenities), a tour of pre-hispanic sites and artifacts scattered across the grand mountains and valleys of the region, whitewatering the great rivers that rapidly descend into the sea, or taking the time to get to know Oaxaca City, one of the New World's "Nicest Cities", there is plenty of room to adventure in southern Mexico.